 Material from the University of Melbourne Archives is accessed through the Reading Room at the Baillieu Library at the University's Parkville campus.
-To order UMA material or to find information on the reading room location, opening hours, rules about handling material, copying and digitisation of material, please see the Reading Room website .
+To request UMA material or to find information on the Reading Room location, opening hours, rules about handling material, copying and digitisation of material, please see the Reading Room website .

 To request material, researchers must register using the Reading Room Aeon system.
-This system allows researchers to track the progress of their requests, see the history of their requests and facilitates the reordering of materials.
+This system allows researchers to track the progress of their requests, see the history of their requests and facilitates requesting the same material again.
 For more information about Aeon, see Requesting Materials.